+Title of Proposal:

-Titles of Proposal: The project title should be prefixed with either "CSBR: Living Stocks Collections:" or "CSBR: Natural History Collections:".
+The proposal title should be prefixed with either "CSBR: Natural History:", "CSBR: Living Stocks", or "CSBR: Ownership Transfer".
 The title should be descriptive of the project and avoid acronyms or proper names that merely identify, rather than describe, the proposed activities.